 2. How to Make Tomato Feta Salad

-3. How to Find the Best Tomatoes
+3. How to Select and Store Tomatoes

 4. What to Serve with Tomato Feta Salad

-5. Fresh Tomato Recipes for Summer
+5. More Tomato Salad Recipes

-6. Tomato Feta Salad Recipe
+6. Tomato Salad with Feta and Fresh Herbs Recipe

-• Fresh herbs.
-I used parsley and dill, but you could also throw in a bit of fresh mint or basil if you like.
+• Fresh herbs: I used parsley and dill, but you could also throw in a bit of fresh mint or basil if you like.

-• Seasoning.
-Kosher salt, black pepper, and a big dash of tangy sumac.
+• Seasoning: Kosher salt, black pepper, and a big dash of tangy sumac.
 Sumac is a spice that’s stocked in the typical Mediterranean pantry.
 You can leave it out, order it from our shop, or substitute with fresh lemon zest.

 How to Make Tomato Feta Salad

-• Season the salad.
-Sprinkle on 2 ½ teaspoons of sumac.
-Season with a generous pinch of salt and pepper.
-Next, add the juice of one lemon, 2 teaspoons of white wine vinegar and â…“ cup of extra virgin olive oil.
-Toss to combine.
-Taste a tomato and add more salt or pepper to your liking (if it tastes a little flat, add more seasoning).
+• Dress the salad.
+Add 2 1/2 teaspoons sumac, a good pinch of salt and pepper, 2 teaspoons white wine vinegar, and 1/3 cup extra virgin olive oil.
+Squeeze in the juice of 1 lemon.
+Toss to combine, taste, and add more salt and pepper to your liking.

-How to Find the Best Tomatoes
+How to Select and Store Tomatoes

 • Look for tomatoes that are plump and heavy for their size.
 This is a good sign that they’ll be juicy.
-Give them a very gentle squeeze to confirm they’re still fairly firm but with some give.
-The skin should be smooth without bruises or deep, open cracks.
-Heirloom varieties, however, can be multi-colored, ridged, and have deep grooves and that’s OK.

 • Smell the tomatoes where the stem was attached.
 It should be fragrant and should smell somewhat sweet and earthy.